Documentation

 What is CiscoPrompts?

-CiscoPrompts is a private tooling suite built for UC and collaboration engineers.
-It provides a small set of focused utilities — SSL certificate inspection, G.711 telephony audio generation, secure document exchange, and Webex service health monitoring — all under one authenticated interface.
+CiscoPrompts is a suite of tools built for UC and collaboration engineers.
+It provides a small set of focused utilities — Webex service health monitoring, SSL certificate inspection, G.711 telephony audio generation and more.

 Who can access CiscoPrompts?

-Access to the tools requires a username and password issued by an administrator.
-The FAQ and Webex Calling status pages are publicly accessible without a login.
-Accounts are managed by administrators.
+Access to the tools requires approval by the site administrator.
+The Webex Calling status and SSL inspector pages are publicly accessible without a login.

 SSL Inspector